Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

 It functions exaclty as effective as on the Celo mainnets, except you call transactions using faucet funcdings (fake money).

 ## Faucets
-Faucets are simply fake money funded into your wallet only for the purpose of interacting with a testNet.
+Faucets are simply fake money funded into your wallet only for the purpose of interacting with a testNet "fake Blockchain".
 To make transaction on the Alfajores TestNet you need fuacets in Celo USD ***CUSD***.